pvico/grbl32/README.md

 ## Highlights

 * 3-axis 32-bit GRBL firmware
+* USB or USART communication
-* Serial baud rate: 921600
+* USART serial baud rate: 921600
-* The STM32F103 outputs up to 250 KHz for each axis
+* Up to 6 axis
 * Can be used with the "Blue Pill" STM32F103C8 board or any equivalent circuit
-* The code can be edited with your favorite text editor and built from the command line on a Mac or Linux computer
+* The code can be edited with your favorite text editor and built from the command line on a Mac or Linux computer.
+Config included for MS Visual Studio Code
+* Compiled .hex firmware files are available in the Release directory

 ***
 ## Description